esridc/opendata-search-component/README.md

 * `document.RegisterElement` - https://github.com/WebReflection/document-register-element and http://caniuse.com/#feat=custom-elements
 * The [Babel polyfill](http://babeljs.io/docs/usage/polyfill/)

 All of these polyfills come out to about 25kb minified and gzipped.
 Most of that is the Babel polyfill which is 22kb minified and gzipped.
-You could reduce this significantly with a [custom build of core.js](https://github.com/zloirock/core-js#custom-build).
-For example using `core-js/shim` instead of `babel-polyfill` saves about 6-7kb.
+You can save 5kb by using [the shim from Core JS directly](https://github.com/zloirock/core-js#basic) directly and could likely [save even more with a custom build](https://github.com/zloirock/core-js#custom-build).

+You can also reduce the needs for polyfills by restricting features (for example using only `class`, arrow functions and multiline srings) and [using loose mode in Babel](https://babeljs.io/docs/advanced/loose/).

 ### Browser support